14 Multi-panel figures

-The Trellis plot was invented in the 1990 by Cleveland, Becker, and colleagues at Bell Labs (Cleveland 1993; Becker, Cleveland, and Shyu 1996).
-The key idea is to slice the data into parts according to one or more data dimensions, visualize each data slice separately, and then arrange the individual visualizations into a grid.
+The term “small multiple” was popularized by Tufte (1990).
+An alternative term, “trellis plot”, was popularized around the same time by Cleveland, Becker, and colleagues at Bell Labs (Cleveland 1993; Becker, Cleveland, and Shyu 1996).
+Regardless of terminology, the key idea is to slice the data into parts according to one or more data dimensions, visualize each data slice separately, and then arrange the individual visualizations into a grid.
 Columns, rows, or individual panels in the grid are labeled by the values of the data dimensions that define the data slices.
-This technique is also commonly referred to as “faceting”, named after the methods that create such plots in the widely used ggplot2 plot library (
+More recently, this technique is also sometimes referred to as “faceting”, named after the methods that create such plots in the widely used ggplot2 plot library (e.g.,

 This visualization provides an intuitive and highly interpretable visualization of the fate of the Titanic passengers.
 We see clearly that most men died and most women survived.
 Further, and among the women who died nearly all were traveling in 3rd class.

-It is also important to think about the ordering of the individual panels in a Trellis plot.
+It is also important to think about the ordering of the individual panels in a small multiples plot.
 The plot will be easier to interpret if the ordering follows some logical principle.
-In Figure 15.1, I arranged the rows from the highest class (1st class) to the lowest class (3rd class).
-In Figure 15.2, I arranged the panels by increasing years from the top left to the bottom right.
-In Figure 15.4, I arranged the panels by decreasing average degree popularity, such that the most popular degrees are in the top row and/or to the left and the least popular degrees are in the bottom row and/or to the right.
+In Figure 14.1, I arranged the rows from the highest class (1st class) to the lowest class (3rd class).
+In Figure 14.2, I arranged the panels by increasing years from the top left to the bottom right.
+In Figure 14.4, I arranged the panels by decreasing average degree popularity, such that the most popular degrees are in the top row and/or to the left and the least popular degrees are in the bottom row and/or to the right.

-Always arrange the panels in a Trellis plot in a meaningful and logical order.
+Always arrange the panels in a small multiples plot in a meaningful and logical order.

-Notice how unlike in a Trellis plot, the individual panels of the compound figure are labeled alphabetically.
+Notice how unlike in my small multiples examples, the individual panels of the compound figure are labeled alphabetically.
 It is conventional to use lower or upper case letters from the Latin alphabet.
 The labeling is needed to uniquely specify a particular panel.
-For example, when I want to talk about the part of Figure 15.5 showing the changes in percent of degrees awarded, I can refer to panel (b) of that figure or simply to Figure 15.5b.
-Without labeling, I would have to awkwardly talk about the “right panel” or the “left panel” of Figure 15.5, and referring to specific panels would be even more awkward for more complex panel arrangements.
-Labeling is not needed and not normally done for Trellis plots because there each panel is uniquely specified by the faceting variable(s) that are provided as figure labels.
+For example, when I want to talk about the part of Figure 14.5 showing the changes in percent of degrees awarded, I can refer to panel (b) of that figure or simply to Figure 14.5b.
+Without labeling, I would have to awkwardly talk about the “right panel” or the “left panel” of Figure 14.5, and referring to specific panels would be even more awkward for more complex panel arrangements.
+Labeling is not needed and not normally done for small multiples because there each panel is uniquely specified by the faceting variable(s) that are provided as figure labels.